intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_benchmark_quickstart.md

 Upon completion, you can obtain a CSV result file, the content of CSV results will be printed out.
 You can mainly look at the results of columns `1st token avg latency (ms)` and `2+ avg latency (ms/token)` for the benchmark results.

-## Running Performance Benchmark with Detailed Configurations
+## Performance Benchmark with Detailed Configurations

 For more detailed configurations, you should first create the container, modify the config.yaml, then run the benchmarking scripts to get the results.